 RAAF Base Wagga is ‘The Home of the Airmen’.

 RAAF Base Wagga is committed to tri-Service graduate and post-graduate training for all ranks, the base has increased its scope for training with overseas visitors and students under the DefenceView More

-From Group Captain Catherine Wallis –RAAF Wagga Senior Australian Defence Force Officer
+A Message from Group Captain Iain Carty, CSM, –RAAF Wagga Senior Australian Defence Force Officer

-It is my great pleasure to welcome you to our home, here in Wiradjuri Country.
+It is my great pleasure to welcome you to our home, the ‘Home of the Airmen’ here in Wiradjuri Country.
 From the moment you enter our gates, I hope that you can experience the dedication and pride that we have in educating and training our next generation of airmen.

 Every recruit’s journey starts at RAAF Wagga, and over 11 weeks we teach, train, coach and inspire our graduates to embody the Air Force values of respect, excellence, agility, dedication, integrity and teamwork.
-We are a highly trained and technical air force, and we need our graduates to be prepared to learn, to innovate and to change.View More
+We are a highly trained and technical air force, and we need our graduates to be prepared to learn, to innovate and to change so we can contribute airpower capability to the Defence of our Nation and its interests.View More

 To mark the completion of the Royal Australian Air Force Recruit Course, recruits and their instructors take part in a ceremonial parade.